domilx/NoReelsInstgram/README.md

 ### Installation
  - get sideloadly
- - find decrypted ipa of insta (not hard to find [maybe not totally leagl.. not too sure])
+ - find decrypted ipa of insta (not hard to find [maybe not totally legal.. not too sure])
  - sideload app with .framework folder in release (or built by u idc) in sideloadly
  - and boom.. lock in